 - The program covers the cost of travel to and from Columbia, tuition, air-conditioned campus dorm housing, and meals.

 - Earn 1 hour credit for a course in “Undergraduate Research in Physics.”
 (Tuition is covered by the program.)

 - Join 50+ undergraduate students in a Research Symposium.
 Prepare a poster presentation and a one-page abstract for publication in a symposium handbook.

 - Attend weekly physics lunch seminars, and evening science events, including popular science lectures, skill development (e.g. science writing and ethics), career and graduate school opportunities, and weekly lunches with other undergraduate researchers.

 - Visit off-campus industrial research and development opportunities.

-- Have fun and build a collegial network with organized community-building activities and outings.
+- Have fun and build a professional network with organized community-building activities and outings.

 - Enhance your resume and prepare for graduate school!

 Acceptance to the program is competitive.
 At a minimum, students must:

-- have completed at least two years of full-time college enrollment prior to June 2015 and be entering their junior or senior year of college.
+- have completed one year of full-time college enrollment prior to June 2016 and be entering their sophomore, junior, or senior year of college.

 - be pursuing a major in physics, engineering, biophysics or related fields.